developer-portal/content/README.md

-# content
+# Content for Fedora Developer Portal
-Content for the Fedora Developer Portal in Markdown syntax.
+Contains files with content in Markdown syntax.

 ## How To Create a Content
 The website would consist of several sections.
 Each section would contain a set of pages.